Mindful Eating Rituals

 This characteristic is a physiological trigger called “moral licensing.”
 To give you an example, if you notice a cop watching you, you tend to behave more cautiously than usual.
 You might not be committing a crime, but your brain triggers a response.
 In the same way, a hungry mind will reach for things at the store you do not require.

 Ever wonder why an extra-large tub of movie-time popcorn can vanish before the halfway mark of the film?
 It’s because your eyes are glued to the screen.
 In contrast, your hand makes the circuit between your mouth and the tub.
-This scene is a perfect example of mindless eating.
+This is a perfect example of mindless eating.

-Eating your food in front of the television or your phone screen has become the norm of today.
+Eating your food in front of the television or your phone screen has become the norm today.
 Streaming a show or scrolling through the endless pages of social media -- they are all distractions from your meal.

 The next time you sit for a meal, grab an outdoor table and enjoy your meal to the sounds of nature.
 Look at your food and notice what you eat.
 It’s also the reason why plates at a Michelin Star restaurant come decorated and attractive.
 Eating is about indulging all of your five senses.

+If you are considering the path of mindful eating, what is it that you want to get out of this practice?
 A goal in your mind can change it all.
 Are you looking to lose weight?
 Build a healthier lifestyle?
 Find joy in food?
-Or simply looking to improve your habits?
+Or simply looking to improve your eating habits?
 Whatever be the reason, tell yourself why you are doing this.

 We all love to dive into a gallon-large tub of ice cream.
 But if your goal is to cut back on sugar, you will find yourself averse to such an indulgence.
 These benchmarks are critical if your eating habits are deteriorating your health.